grey-fish/grey-fish.github.io/Natas/Level8.md

 This level requires basic PHP skills

 ## Quest
-We are presented with a similar page like in Level 6, but this time with different backend code.
+We are presented with a similar page like in [Level 6](./Level6.md), but this time with a different backend code.

 ![Level 8 Image](./images/Level8.md)